 - Blackadder had a relatively successful first season, but not enough to consider renewing.
 The BBC eventually allowed a second season on the proviso that it would have a drastically reduced budget.
 The seasons from the second onwards are generally considered far superior to the first.

 - Hannibal was given the 9 o'clock Thursday slot, which is notorious at NBC for getting bad ratings, often resulting in the untimely death of the shows (for context, the show Hannibal replaced in the time slot was Do No Harm, which had the lowest premiere ratings in TV history).
-Predictably, the show (while well-recieved by critics and audiences) never had that great of ratings, and there was much speculation that it would either be cancelled or moved to a different network before NBC eventually decided to renew it due to large DVR numbers and an incredibly passionate social media fanbase.
+Predictably, the show (while well-received by critics and audiences) never had that great of ratings, and there was much speculation that it would either be cancelled or moved to a different network before NBC eventually decided to renew it due to large DVR numbers and an incredibly passionate social media fanbase.
 Also a factor; European financing from France's Gaumont studio and Sony's AXN network, which meant that NBC could easily stomach the ratings issues because the international distributors paid most of the costs and NBC only paid a spare licensing fee and could keep most of the ad revenue, along with Amazon paying NBC to having exclusive rights to stream it in-season and long after.

-- The teen Game Show Peer Pressure had three seasons, but the second and third season were just repackaged reruns of the first season with increasingly obtrusive editing (the "second" season applied DVD Commentary and Clumsy Copyright Censorship, while the "third" season completely changed the name of the show to Pressure 2 (editing references to the word "Peer" in the title to try and Retcon it) to go along with its new In-Name-Only Spin-Off Pressure 1.
+- The teen Game Show Peer Pressure ran for three seasons, but the second and third season were just repackaged reruns of the first season with increasingly obtrusive editing; the "second" season applied DVD Commentary and Clumsy Copyright Censorship, while the "third" season changed the name of the show to Pressure 2 (editing references to the word "Peer" in the title to try and Retcon it) to go along with its new In-Name-Only Spin-Off Pressure 1.